postmanlabs/labs-docs/v6/postman/workspaces/intro_to_workspaces.md

 Your team also shares a similar challenge.
 If Neutrino level detection and Warp drive navigation have dozens of collections, it's difficult for your team to quickly identify your specific collections.
 Even if they subscribe to and favorite your collections, they can become lost in a long list of other collections in the sidebar.

 Workspaces lets you organize your collections in two separate workspaces, Neutrino level detection and Warp drive navigation.
-In each workspace you can [add or create](/docs/postman/workspaces/creating_workspaces){:target="_blank"} collections, and invite others to collaborate.
+In each workspace you can [add or create](/docs/v6/postman/workspaces/creating_workspaces){:target="_blank"} collections, and invite others to collaborate.
 Each workspaces member can see when others add or change an element, such as an environment or monitor.
 Workspaces also reuse collections, so a collection can be part of Neutrino level detection and Warp drive navigation simultaneously, and any change made to the collection in any of these workspaces will reflect everywhere.

-Because workspaces provides greater visibility and easier accesss to shared collections, the API development workflow is much smoother, and greatly reduces mistakes that occur in collaborative efforts.
+Because workspaces provides greater visibility and easier access to shared collections, the API development workflow is much smoother, and greatly reduces mistakes that occur in collaborative efforts.

 [![WS-projects](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-team-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-team-view.png)